The precision of parameter estimation for dephasing model under squeezed reservoir: Conclusion and discussions

 In this paper, we investigated the effects of the reservoir squeezing on the precision of parameter estimation (the amplitude parameter $\alpha$ and the phase parameter $\phi$) in the dephasing process subjected to the squeezed vacuum (and thermal) reservoir.
 For the amplitude parameter $\alpha$, the QFI does not change in the dephasing process.
 However, the QFI of the phase parameter $\phi$ is affected by the reservoir squeezing.
 The squeeze parameter $r$ always plays the negative role in the dynamics for QFI of $\phi$, while the phase parameter for the squeezed field $\theta$ can retard/weaken this influence, even enhance the QFI when the parameter $\theta$ is chosen appropriately.
 In the end, we also investigate the effects of temperature on the QFI.

+The physical model in this paper maybe realized by Bose-Einstein Condensates using dephasing collisions \cite{Bar-Gill11}.
 At last, we would like to say that the parameter estimation of multiple phase \cite{Humphreys13,YueJD14} or initially $N$ entangled Greenberg-Horne-Zeilinger state for the dephasing model under squeezed reservoir are deserved our further investigation.